sttp/connection-tester/Docs/README.md

 ## Hot Keys

-Note that hot keys only work when [Subscription Controls](#subscription-controls) dialog is minimized.
+Note that hot keys may only work when [Subscription Controls](#subscription-controls) dialog is minimized.

 |  Key  | Action              | Version Available |
 | :---: | :------------------ | :---------------: |